marclar/henshall/deployment/ansible/README.md

     scp -r ./deployment/ansible/* ansible-master:~/

-Edit the hubot configuration vars in `~/hubot.yml`
+Edit the hubot configuration vars on the master node at `~/hubot.yml`

 Next ensure your SSH key is configured on the hubot child node for passwordless SSH access from the master node.
 Otherwise use --ask-pass flag with the playbook